KevinDai99/ParkinsonsProgressionModel/README.md

 ## Description of the Data

 1. Data Preparation: Combine the datasets (train_clinical_data.csv, train_peptides.csv, train_proteins.csv) into a single dataset using patient ID as the common key.
 Clean and preprocess the data to remove missing values, outliers, and other inconsistencies.
-  .
+  a.
 The `train_clinical_data.csv` file contains information on each patient's visit, including the visit ID, patient ID, visit month, and UPDRS scores for     different assessments.

-  .
+  b.
 The `train_peptides.csv` file contains information on the peptides measured in each patient's CSF sample.
 We will need to preprocess this data to           extract the relevant features for our neural network model.

-  .
+  c.
 The `train_proteins.csv` file contains information on the proteins measured in each patient's CSF sample.
 This is the main data file that we will use       to train our neural network model.

 ## Feature Selection